 Fun fact: WordofGod says Anders is just a nickname because he was at least born in the Anderfels.
 It makes sense that when fleeing from the templars he would go by a pseudonym.

 As discussed above, there's a problem with certain characters (Leliana, Zevran) who can be killed in DA1 and yet can still return in Dragon Age II.
-And then it was pointed out to me; they're both rogues, and in DA1, rogues have access to a 'Feign Death' ability on their talent trees.
+But they're both rogues, and in DA1, rogues have access to a 'Feign Death' ability on their talent trees.

 During Zevran's cameo mission, after you've killed the bad guy at the end, he stops to let you loot everything in the camp, even lampshading the fact.
-Since none of the other NPCs bother to let you pick up your loot before starting the ending cutscenes, this troper wondered why Zevran would.
-And then it hit me: Zevran had been adventuring with the Warden all through DAO.
+Since none of the other NPCs bother to let you pick up your loot before starting the ending cutscenes, it seems odd that Zevran would.
+But Zevran had been adventuring with the Warden all through DAO.
 He, of all people, would understand the importance of looting immediately after the fight.

 As mentioned on the character pages, there's some debate over whether or not Anders, Fenris, and Merrill's sexuality changes depending on the gender of the player character, as none of them express interest in people of the same sex if involved in a straight romance with Hawke.
 Merrill, however, will express interest in men if romanced by a woman, confirming that she's bi.
 There's actually a pretty good reason why she might not publicly express interest in women; elves are something of a dying people, with a declining population.
 Producing children's a big deal for them, especially the dalish.
 So while there's no explicit prejudice against homosexuality by elves in game, it certainly makes sense for them to have cultural hangups about it.
 Merrill might feel selfconscious over these feelings, only coming to grips with them due to her love for Hawke.

 One of the complaints thrown around is that the player is railroaded into the end, and you can only choose between Mages and Templars.
-It became clear to me that while this is true, it's also on purpose.
-As each Act goes on, the level headed people who want to prevent an open conflict, or even find a better solution are killed in various ways, until finally there is no choice but to have a war.
+It's also on purpose.
+As each Act goes on, the level-headed people who want to prevent an open conflict, or even find a better solution are killed in various ways, until finally there is no choice but to have a war.
 If you favor one side or the other from the beginning it's not that big of a deal, but if you play a Hawke trying to avoid the inevitable fate, the feelings of the player will match the feelings Hawke has he loses every option to avert a very bloody conflict.
+The fact that the player has so little choice in the end drives home the game's position as a Deconstruction of fantasy.
+You are not an almighty God-hero of legend.
+In the Frame Story, Varric repeatedly surprises Cassandra by telling her the truth of the "Champion of Kirkwall" - his/her involvement in pretty much all of Acts I and II are circumstantial, and Hawke was only pivotal because s/he happened to be in the right/wrong place at the right/wrong time.
+Cassandra also calls Varric out when his story becomes too unbelievable.
+Act III's contribution to this Deconstructor Fleet?
+You don't get a third option.
+Other characters are in this world.
+Other characters have more power in this world.
+The world isn't shaped by your decisions, but a combination of your's and others'.

 Pol running away from Merrill like she was a monster; Pol's an escaped city elf, and apparently holds onto his Andrastian beliefs.
 Blood magic is a huge deal for him; it makes sense it would terrify him more than the other Dalish.